What is the Water Quality in Plymouth, Minnesota?

 See below for what you can do to improve Plymouth’s water.

-- Use Berkey filters with activated carbon to filter out 12 of the 13 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Plymouth’s drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.